-A Built Green Canada project, striving for platinum certification, this NetZero home is built sustainably, keeping the embodied carbon in the construction methods as low as possible.
+A Platinum Certified Built Green Canada project, this NetZero Ready home is built sustainably, keeping the embodied carbon in the construction methods as low as possible.
 As well as these two third-party energy and sustainability certifications, the home has also been built to Step 5 of the BC Energy Step Code, the highest standard of the BC Building Code’s energy efficiency compliance path.

 A 3-level home over 4,200 square feet, with 5 bedroom, 4 full bathrooms and 1 half bathroom.
 It also features an extensive covered outdoor living space with design, engineering and services in place for easy to construct custom pool, built-in hot tub, and cabana with a second half bathroom for poolside convenience.
 The basement is partially finished, allowing for 3 separate designs.
 In-law suite, self contained suite, or media/rec room with wet bar, bathroom and separate bedroom.